What kind of wedding do you want?

 Draw up a budget

-Make a list of your incomings and outgoings and work out how much you can (and want to) save.
-Calculate the total projected savings plus any gifts from family, and you have your Big Day budget.
+Start by making a list of your incomings and outgoings and work out how much you can (and want to) save.
+If anyone has offered to contribute to your wedding, now is the time to nail down the details!
+Calculate your total projected savings plus any gifts from family, and you have your big day budget.

 List your venue requirements

-- Do you want a blank canvas venue or one that comes pre-styled…?
-And are you happy to plan, set up and style your wedding by yourself or are you hoping for help from the venue staff…?
-While some venues are fully staffed, others are venue hire only, which means you’ll need to make all of your own arrangements and have people onsite to set up on the day.
+- Do you want a blank canvas venue or one that comes pre-styled?
+And are you happy to plan, set up and style your wedding by yourself or are you hoping for help from the venue staff?
+While some venues are fully staffed, others are venue hire only, which means you’ll need to make all of your own arrangements and have people on site to set up on the day.

 - Do you need affordable accommodation onsite or nearby?
 If the venue can’t accommodate everyone on site, they will certainly be able to recommend local options for your guests, so take notes when you visit!
 Check out the local area for things to do and see, your guests may want to make a weekend of it!

 - Do you want a marquee or tipi?
 Some venues have capacity for marquees or tipis and work with preferred suppliers, and some even have permanent tents erected throughout the summer months.
 If you have your heart set on a marquee or tipi wedding then make sure it’s a) an option and b) the style of tent you want.
 From traditional pole style tents, through to yurts and tipis – there are lots of options.
 Check out the tent suppliers and marquee venues on Coco for ideas!